fjinsu/th3-server/README.md

 # Pipeline deployment process
 ### Notes
 Failures will induce the whole job to fail.
-A more ideal solution would be to have Ansible handle each instance as it's own entity instead of a cluster so successful builds can continue
+A more ideal solution would be to have Ansible have a separate job for each newly provisioned EC2 instance instead of a clumping them as a group.
+This would allow successful builds to continue even if there are broken builds during the process.

 ```1.
 Grab the latest version of the script from an S3 bucket
 2. Provision new EC2 servers